Mauds Ice Creams: Sales

 Mauds products are sold at over 300 locations across the whole island of Ireland, including dedicated ice-cream parlours, cafes, restaurants and hotels.
 The company began as seller and retailer, later adding its own distribution, and had at one point at least 7 outlets of its own, but then moved its focus to manufacturing alone.
 At one point one ice-cream parlour operator was also offering licensing to other interested parties, for example an exclusive licence for County Sligo.
 An early licensor and ice-cream parlour operator, John Pell, later took on all-island distribution through his North South Retail operation.
 Weekly sales in summer reached 120,000 cones in 2003, and 200,000 in 2018.

 There are "flagship" stores branded as Café Mauds, in Newcastle, County Down, opened in 1992, and at Lisburn Road, Belfast, both founded by John and Patricia Pell.
 The first shop outside the island of Ireland opened in Windsor, England, opposite the castle and in later years the company started to ship their ice cream to the Málaga area in Spain.

 The company has made over 350 flavours during its -year history and two of its most popular flavours are Poor Bear, locally often Pooh Bear (honeycomb and vanilla, at one time accounting for 60% of sales, and originally called Pooh Bear's Delight, until Disney opened a store in Belfast and Managing Director John Wilson decided to be cautious about any potential copyright issues) and Belgian Chocolate (fine milk chocolate slivers in vanilla).

 Recognition

 In 2004, it was the first ice cream producer on the island of Ireland to be crowned Champion of Champions by the Ice Cream Alliance, having won more than 50 previous medals and diplomas from the Alliance.
-In 2013, it won the annual Blas na hEireann National Irish Food Awards.
+From 2013-2021, it won five awards at the annual Blas na hEireann National Irish Food Awards.